lowerbarriers/finished-starter/_posts/2012-03-16-your-fast-catalog.md

 itself, and it includes the [sizzle selector library](http://sizzlejs.com/) and a bunch of [other](http://robertnyman.com/2005/11/07/the-ultimate- getelementsbyclassname/) [utilities](http://blog.stchur.com/2007/04/06 /serializing-objects-in-javascript/).
-Which makes one wonder � why not just use jQuery?
+Which makes one wonder: why not just use jQuery?
 Moreover, why does a file that loads a comprehensive selector engine need to define getElementsByClassName()? connector.php's JavaScript is a Frankenstein's monster of code that pollutes the global namespace.
 I'm